nickbhola99/SBA308A/README.md

 # SBA 308A
-This web application utilizes Axios in call upon the Joke API and returns jokes to the User.
+This web application utilizes Axios to call upon the Joke API and returns jokes to the User.
 It has numerous categories and blacklist options for the User to customize the call and receive a joke according to their tastes.
 The User can also like their favorite jokes, which gets them saved to a list they can view.
 ## Goal
 Use asynchronous Javascript tools to create a responsive web application.
 Use fetch and/or Axios to obtain data from an external web API.
 ## Features